Start With a Core Mastermind Group, Then Build From There

 1. Carolyn says:

 I thought I wanted ten in my first group but I started with five.
-I have only added one more spot in almost three years.
+I have only added one more member in almost three years.
 That number is perfect for me.

 1. That’s a good idea, Carolyn: start small and keep adding until it feels perfect for you.
-I had a group once that started with eight people.
+I had a group once that started with 12 people.
 Over the course of the first year, three dropped out.
-We all voted NOT to replace them with new members, and the five of us had a great mastermind group…perfect for us! 🙂
+We all voted NOT to replace them with new members, and the 9 of us had a great mastermind group…perfect for us!
+You’ll know when your group is the “right size” for you. 🙂

 2. Debora McLaughlin says:

 Great point, starting with a core group and then adding more!
-With my new book coming out, Running in High Heels I was planning to launch a women’s ceo’s mastermind, and a leadership group as well after having taken your excellent Mastermind class.
-I have been hesitating thinking I needed to do many talks and marketing events to fill the mastermind but you are right, I can start as a core group and vote people in and make that part of the guidelines, thank you for this!
+With my new book coming out, Running in High Heels, I was planning to launch a women’s CEO mastermind group, and a leadership group as well, after having taken your excellent Mastermind Group Accelerator marketing class.
+I have been hesitating thinking I needed to do many speeches and marketing events to fill the two mastermind groups — but you are right, I can start as a core group and vote people in and make that part of the guidelines.
+Thank you for this!

 1. Karyn Greenstreet says: